-TIP: If you find that Anthony Quinn’s beach is too busy for your liking, go to the nearby beach of Ladiko, which is just behind the rocks and also well-organized.
+TIP: If you find that Anthony Quinn’s beach is too busy, go to the nearby beach of Ladiko, which is just behind the rocks and also well-organized.

 There is an uphill trail with 301 wide steps leading to the Monastery with impressive views of the beach below.
 Inside the Monastery, you will see a masterpiece of an Icon of the Holy Mother, the Tsampika.
-Couples who would like to have babies, but facing problems to achieve it, come here, pray and seek Holy Mother’s help.
+Couples who would like to have babies, but facing problems in achieving it, come here, pray, and seek the Holy Mother’s help.

 Day 3 on Rhodes Island – Lindos